 They form a maze of contradictions, a labyrinth — yet all were written by one person, Sergeant Bracken.

-Within his lengthy report Bracken returned time and again to the timeframe, offering more accounts of what date the envelope was posted, of what date it was received by the Star Phoenix, and of what date Bracken visited the Star Phoenix to pick it up.
+Within that lengthy report, Bracken returned time and again to the timeframe, offering more accounts of what date the envelope was posted, of what date it was received by the Star Phoenix, and of what date Bracken visited the Star Phoenix to pick it up.
 Those accounts vary wildly.
 It is a eureka moment to lift the accounts from the report and list them on a separate page.
 They form a maze of contradictions – yet all were written by one person, Sgt.
-James Bracken.
+Bracken.

 In his report, Bracken also described the contents of the package and the exhibit number.
 He itemized these details several times, sometimes in depth, sometimes briefly.
 All these descriptions remain precisely consistent.
 It is only the dates which form a confused tangle.